 The Early Years Foundation Stage (EYFS) covers the development of children from birth to the end of their Reception Year.
 The overarching aim of the EYFS is to ensure that children learn and develop well and are kept healthy and safe.
 It promotes teaching and learning to ensure children's 'school readiness' and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.
 Early Years education is important for all children and a coherent educational programme appropriate to the age and stage of development of every child is essential.
 Children learn best when motivated and enthusiastic; therefore our curriculum is child-centered, taking as its starting point the needs and interests of all children.
 They enter school with considerable knowledge and experience gained over their first years of life.
-We in school must tap into this experience to encourage children to feel confident and secure and to extend their learning through carefully planned play activities and experiences based on close observation of their play.
+We in school must tap into this experience to encourage children to feel confident and secure and to extend their learning through carefully planned play activities and experiences based on close observation of their play ensuring Trenance Learning Academy is where life's adventures in learning begins.